'Eerily Familiar': The Ghost Of Bubbles Past

 Coming full circle, here's an example of the type of visuals that make folks like myself and the above-mentioned Cameron Crise suggest it's time to stop citing headline inflation numbers as an excuse to print more money:

-So you know, when you see things like that it makes you wonder how anyone can plausibly claim there's anything rational about asset prices in the post-crisis world.
+So you know, when you see things like that, it makes you wonder how anyone can plausibly claim there's anything rational about asset prices in the post-crisis world.

 On that note, let me just leave you with one last chart that should help drive the point home with regard to stocks and other risky assets like high yield credit: